Yes, America's Anchorman is away, and this is your undocumented anchorman sitting in on the very last Rush Limbaugh show of 2013.

 I'm just talking about comparing it with the cruddy mediocrity of the Canadian health care system or the Scottish National Health Service or whatever you care to name.

-It couldn't come up with any These guys, the smartest guys on the planet, couldn't even come up with something that cruddy.
+It couldn't come up with any – these guys, the smartest guys on the planet, couldn't even come up with something that cruddy.

-Uh they couldn't come up with anything that good.
+They couldn't come up with anything that good.

 I think it took a hit in a couple of other ways this year, too.